Climb the Legendary Mount Fay — An Icon Above Moraine Lake

 OPTIONAL MOUNTAINEERING GEAR

-We supply the following items, but if you have your own, please feel free to bring them; nut tool, belay device with pear-shaped carabiner, 1 x 5m 7mm prussik, 1 x 20cm sewn sling and 2 x locking biners.
+We supply the following items, but if you have your own, please feel free to bring them; nut tool, belay device with pear-shaped carabiner, 1 x 5m 7mm prusik, 1 x 20cm sewn sling and 2 x locking biners.

 Please book as early as practical to avoid disappointment.
 Full payment is required at the time of booking.
 We accept Visa, Mastercard, Canadian Cheques, Money Orders and Bank Drafts.
 Credit card payments are easiest, especially for international travellers.